 NLM results shall always be stated in the test report together with the values chosen for fmin and fmax.

-5.2 Preprocessing
+5.2 Preparation and preprocessing

+The following requirements and recommendations apply for the source signal x(k) used for testing:

+The signal-to-noise ratio of the source signal x(k) shall be equal to or greater than the signal-to-noise ratio of the British English speech sequence specified in clause 7.3 of Recommendation ITU-T P.501 [2].

+The source signal x(k) should contain speech activity of at least 60 %, measured according to Recommendation ITU-T P.56 [3].

+The source signal x(k) shall contain at least 2.0 s of active speech.

+The source signal x(k) shall provide at least super-wideband audio bandwidth (fullband is recommended).
+The nominal audio bandwidth of the recording yk should be at least narrowband.
+For definitions of audio bandwidths, see Recommendation ITU-T P.10 [1].

+Speech signals from Recommendation P.501 [2] listed in clause 7.3, 7.4, Annex C and D are recommended to use, as these already meet the requirements specified above.

+NOTE: The usage of the non-linearity measure with signal types other than speech might be possible but is for further study.

 Before inserting source signal x(k) and measured signal yk into the analysis method, several recommended and required pre-processing steps have to be conducted:

-The source signal x(k) should contain speech activity of at least 60 %, measured according to Recommendation ITU-T P.56 [2].

-The source signal x(k) shall contain at least [3.0] s of active speech.

 The average level of the recording yk shall be at least 40 dB above the idle noise level.

-x(k) and yk shall be available at or resampled to at least [32] kHz (48 kHz are recommended).

 The delay between x(k) and yk shall be minimized and within a margin of +/- 1 ms.

 x(k) and yk shall contain (or zero-padded to) the same number of samples after compensating delay.

-The measured signal yk should be calibrated to the actual physical unit (Voltage in Volt, sound pressure in Pascal, etc.), if applicable.

 The pre-processing steps described above are not part of the analysis and out of scope of the present document.

 5.3 Activity detection